Decoder Dependence in Surface-Code Threshold Estimation under Digitized Hybrid Continuous-Variable and Discrete Noise: Data Code Availability

 \section{Data \& Code Availability}

-The data generated and analyzed during the present study are included within the manuscript.
-Supplementary codes developed from \texttt{LiDMaS+} simulator are provided as supplementary material and accessible on \href{https://github.com/DennisWayo/lidmas_cpp}{GitHub} to ensure transparency and reproducibility.
+The data generated and analyzed during the present study are included in this study and its supplementary materials.
+Supplementary code developed from the \texttt{LiDMaS+} simulator is available on \href{https://github.com/DennisWayo/lidmas_cpp}{GitHub} to support transparency and reproducibility.